rafaelmuto/instachan/README.md

 - a way to create thumb nails
 - a quote function, to quote other people msg...

+- ERROR: if number of post per page is a multiple of number os posts the pages index gets 1 empty page at the end...

 ## DONE!
 - ~color themes DONE!~ =D
 - ~configuration at the first run~ DONE!